gitlabhq/gitlabhq/CONTRIBUTING.md

 Everyone can create an issue, though you may need to ask for adding a specific label, if you do not have permissions to do it by yourself.
-Additional labels can be combined with the `Technical debt` label, to make it easier to schedule the improvements for a release.
+Additional labels can be combined with the `technical debt` label, to make it easier to schedule the improvements for a release.

-Issues tagged with the `Technical debt` label have the same priority like issues that describe a new feature to be introduced in GitLab, and should be scheduled for a release by the appropriate person.
+Issues tagged with the `technical debt` label have the same priority like issues that describe a new feature to be introduced in GitLab, and should be scheduled for a release by the appropriate person.

-Make sure to mention the merge request that the `Technical debt` issue is associated with in the description of the issue.
+Make sure to mention the merge request that the `technical debt` issue is associated with in the description of the issue.

 ## Merge requests